Trondheim

 Language

-The local language spoken in Trondheim, as in the rest of Norway, is Norwegian.
-English is widely understood and spoken, especially in tourist areas.
+The official language spoken in Trondheim is Norwegian.
+English is widely understood and spoken, especially in tourist areas and by the younger population.

 Cost Of Living